SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Firestarter.md

 reason: 3
 intuition: 4
 presence: 1
-traits:
-  - name: Loyalty Collar
-    effects:
-      - effect: When the firestarter is reduced to 0 Stamina, their loyalty collar explodes, dealing 3d6 damage to each adjacent enemy and object.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Twin Flamebelchers
+    name: Twin Flamebelchers
     icon: 🔳
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Area
       - Weapon
-    type: Main action
+    usage: Main action
     distance: 10 x 1 line within 1
     target: Each creature and object in the area
     effects:
       - roll: Power Roll + 4
-        t1: 3 fire damage; A < 2 the target is seared (save ends)
+        tier1: 3 fire damage; A < 2 the target is seared (save ends)
-        t2: 6 fire damage; A < 3 the target is seared (save ends)
+        tier2: 6 fire damage; A < 3 the target is seared (save ends)
-        t3: 8 fire damage; A < 4 the target is seared (save ends)
+        tier3: 8 fire damage; A < 4 the target is seared (save ends)
+      - name: Effect
-      - effect: A seared creature takes a bane on strikes and has damage weakness 5.
+        effect: A seared creature takes a bane on strikes and has damage weakness 5.
 If this ability obtains a tier 3 outcome against one or more creatures who are already seared, the firestarter can use Enflame as a free triggered action
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Enflame
+    name: Enflame
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: Special
     effects:
       - name: Effect
         effect: This ability targets each enemy within 2 squares of any seared creature within distance.
-        t1: 2 fire damage
+        tier1: 2 fire damage
-        t2: 4 fire damage; A < 3 the target is seared (save ends)
+        tier2: 4 fire damage; A < 3 the target is seared (save ends)
-        t3: 6 fire damage; A < 4 the target is seared (save ends)
+        tier3: 6 fire damage; A < 4 the target is seared (save ends)
+  - type: feature
+    feature_type: trait
+    name: Loyalty Collar
+    icon: ⭐️
+    effects:
+      - effect: When the firestarter is reduced to 0 Stamina, their loyalty collar explodes, dealing 3d6 damage to each adjacent enemy and object.
 ~~~